CircuitCM/pipeline-store/demo.md

 # Usage

-Pipelines in this library use common notation, as seen in LangChain or R. However it differs from LangChain and other Pipeline libs through certain flexible differences.
+Pipelines in this library use common notation, as seen in LangChain or R. However it differs from LangChain and other Pipeline libs through certain abstractions.

 ```python
 import json